 Charge your own rates

-A massive benefit of being a freelance English teacher is the ability to set your own rates.
-You can set your rate according to what experience and skills you have.
-And generally speaking, you can earn more as a freelancer as you can charge less than the hourly rates of traditional language schools while pocketing more than what you would earn teaching at one.
+Generally speaking, you can earn more as a freelancer because you can charge less than the hourly rates of traditional language schools while pocketing more than what you would earn while teaching at one.

 So now you’re attracted to the proposition of becoming a freelance English teacher in Japan – that’s great.